kkerns20/kkerns20/README.md

 - 🌱 I’m currently learning Ruby, HTML, CSS, and Javascript.
 - 🤔 I’m working towards mastery and loving the process.
 - 📫 How to reach me: email me at kurtkerns20@gmail.com
-- ⚡ Fun fact: I'm a father expecting my second son, 6'8", and an amputee
+- ⚡ Fun fact: I'm a father expecting my second son, 6'8" tall, and an amputee.